 If there are any chances of a Flight diversion, then it is notified ahead of time.
 It takes 4-6 hours to drive from Kathmandu to Ramechhap where you take a Ramechhap to Lukla Flight.

 The flight to Lukla Airport is not the only problem.
 Sometimes flights can get delayed or even get canceled due to various reasons and leading to staying more days in Kathmandu or Ramechhhap.
 In that case, buffer days can be a good idea.

-13. Bring Enough Cash and Don’t Rely on ATMs
+Tips No. 13.
+Bring Enough Cash and Don’t Rely on ATMs

 Basically, Cash is very important while trekking to Everest Base Camp.
 Is it even possible to go on a trip without cash?
 Absolutely no.

 If you have booked your trip from a travel company or agency then all the necessary expenses are included in the package.
-But, you have to bring extra cash for other miscellaneous expenses like extra beverages which are not included in the package, chocolates, extra clothes, and etcetera.
+But, you have to bring extra cash for other miscellaneous expenses like extra beverages which are not included in the package, chocolates, extra clothes, etcetera.

-For the solo travelers out there, it is recommended to carry around 1 lakh and 50 thousand rupees i.e. 1500 USD.
+For solo travelers out there, it is recommended to carry around 1 lakh and 50 thousand rupees i.e. 1500 USD.

 And another thing to keep in mind is you should not rely on ATMs or any banking cash transaction.
 The reason is there are limited banks and ATMs.
 Also, it is better to bring cash from Kathmandu than to roam around the Everest region to withdraw cash.

-Tips No: 14.
+Tips No. 14.
 Respect Locals and Local Culture.

 Exploring Everest Base Camp introduces the unique culture and tradition of Sherpas.
 Locals will always show you respect and always greet you with “Namaste” or “Tashi Delek”.
-Make sure to return the same energy and the greeting.
+Make sure to return the same energy and greeting.